Skip to content

 • required requires values for email, name, and all address fields.

-If your customer has multiple saved cards, Checkout prefills details from the card matching the following prioritization:
+If your customer has multiple saved cards, Checkout pre-fills details from the card matching the following prioritisation:

 Handle post-payment events